 The Crescent Project is operated as run-of-river.
 Flow through the Project is through the powerhouse or over the dam.
 During the non-navigation season, a minimum flow of 100 cubic feet per second (cfs) (or inflow, whichever is less) is required to be passed at the Crescent Dam.
 In accordance with a July 31, 2007 FERC order, the minimum flow during canal navigation season is increased to 250 cfs and is passed through a notch in the Dam A flashboards.
-These minimum flows are for fish protection measures.
 Once minimum flows and any diversions required for canal operations are met, the remaining flow is available for power generation.